 Support and training will be offered to local communities in 2017 to record and map field names, building on the success of 2016 field names book launch.

-An enchanting day out for the entire family in Shankill Castle, Paulstown, Kilkenny on July 23 from midday until 5 pm.
-Enjoy lots of fairy tale-themed fun including bouncy castles, archery, a treasure hunt, fairy trail and the chance to meet some of your favorite fairytale characters.
-All events and activities except wand making are free.
+This was an enchanting day out for the entire family in Shankill Castle, Paulstown, Kilkenny back on July 23.
+Visitors and locals alike enjoyed lots of fairy tale-themed fun including bouncy castles, archery, a treasure hunt, fairy trail and the chance to meet some of your favorite fairytale characters.
+All events and activities except wand-making were free.

-The Rhyme Rag was a poetry publication featuring the work of young Kilkenny writers initiated in 2005 before moving online to www.rhymerag.net in 2010.
-Throughout 2017, the publication will concentrate on developing a ‘Young Ensemble’ of writers to strengthen the future of the online Poetry publication for young people.
+The Rhyme Rag, featuring the work of young Kilkenny writers, was a poetry publication begun in 2005 before moving online to www.rhymerag.net in 2010.
+Throughout 2017, the publication will concentrate on developing a ‘Young Ensemble’ of writers to strengthen the future of the online poetry publication for young people.

 The Arts Festival is an opportunity to encounter extraordinary artists and unique collaborations in the magical ancient buildings and gardens of Kilkenny.
 Since 1974, the Kilkenny Arts Festival has brought the best in classical music, contemporary music, poetry, and craft workshops to Kilkenny.
 This year's festival ran from August 11-20 so be sure to look out for it in 2018.

 The historic nature of the MacDonagh Junction shopping site is well documented.
-On the grounds of the current shopping mall, was the former Union Workhouse built in 1842 to accommodate up to 1,300 local poor.
-When the potato famine began in 1845 the Poor House quickly became the City Famine Workhouse.
+On the grounds of the current shopping mall, was the former Union Workhouse built in 1842 which accommodated up to 1,300 local poor people.
+When the Famine began in 1845 the Poor House quickly became the City Famine Workhouse.
 This year, interpretive signage and a community art project will be introduced to the McDonagh Junction to raise awareness of the human stories at Kilkenny Workhouse.

 From exhibitions, guided Tours of Kilkenny Castle, Shankill Castle and the Dunmore Caves to a Hawkeye Bird of Prey experience, there really is something for everyone to enjoy in Kilkenny’s Heritage Week.
 Over 90 events will take place throughout city and county from August 19 to 27, 2017.